evildmp/diataxis-documentation-framework/introduction.rst

 * *tutorials and how-to guides* both describe *practical steps*
 * *how-to guides and technical reference* are both concerned with the *application of knowledge*
 * *reference and explanation* both contain *theoretical knowledge*
-* *tutorials and explanation* are both concerned with the *acquistion of knowledge*
+* *tutorials and explanation* are both concerned with the *acquisition of knowledge*

 Allowing these distinctions to blur is what brings about structural problems.
 The most common is a complete or partial collapse of tutorials and how-to guides into each other, while explanation spills over into both tutorials and reference material:

 .. image:: /images/partial-collapse.png
-   :alt: 'Partial collapse'
+   :alt: A structure on the verge of collapse

 But sometimes, documentation actually looks like this:

 .. image:: /images/total-collapse.png
-   :alt: 'Total collapse'
+   :alt: A totally collapsed structure

 -------------